Coronavirus and Walking

 The latest information with the coronavirus is that it does not last as long on objects outside because of the exposure to sunlight.
 The effect of viruses on surfaces is rapidly diminished by the presence of Ultraviolet light (UVA) and sunlight is a source of a lot of UVA light.

 You can minimise your risk by walking in areas without gates or stiles - or by walking in less popular areas.
 That way, the surfaces and objects outdoors should have little virus on them.

 However, the issue is if someone coughs into his or her hand immediately before touching a gate, and then you touch the gate after them.
 Therefore, if you have to touch a gate immediately after someone else, do not touch your face after.
 Or use a glove, sleeve, or elbow - and then wash that item on your return home.

-In light of the most recent guidelines issued on Monday 23rd March 2020, you can only walk with members of your own household.
+No. In Wales and Scotland, the police have the powers to stop groups of more than two people from meeting.
+In light of the guidelines issued on Monday 23rd March 2020, you can only walk with members of your own household.

 And don’t forget to wash your hands when you get back home.

 Can you go for a walk if you are self-isolating?